Table of Contents

 Diploma

-A diploma programme is equivalent to the first year of a degree, with a more hands-on learning experience at its core.
-Colleges combine coursework, final examination and final year internship to equip students with industry-specific skills,
+A diploma course is equivalent to the first year of a degree, with a hands-on learning experience at its core.
+Colleges and universities combine coursework, final examination and final year internship to equip students with industry-specific skills.

-Upon completing a diploma, you can either enter the workforce or directly take on the second year of a related degree programme.
+Upon completing a diploma, you can either enter the workforce or directly enter the second year of a related degree course.

 Malaysian Matriculation

-In this programme, you can choose from 4 general streams:
+In Matrikulasi, you can choose from 4 general streams:

 - Science,